jonathanbell/my-damn-wordpress-functionality-plugin/README.md

 My Damn Wordpress Functionality Plugin
 ======================================

 Just a (small) collection of things that I like to tweak on a Wordpress site.
-Supplies "general" functionality and keeps it out of the theme files.
+Supplies "general" functionality all wrapped up in a cute little plugin.

 ## Stuff and Things
 - https://css-tricks.com/wordpress-functionality-plugins/